 Completing Your AeroBolt II

-Now with a weight-labeled, AeroConcept System equipped shaft, we begin the last steps of building an AeroBolt II.
-Though before we claimed that its capacity to harmonically dampen was its most significant feature, there is arguably another very important feature about all our AeroBolts -- they all are first dynamic bend indexed with our PAPS before fletching.
+Now with a weight-labeled, AeroConcept System equipped shaft, we begin the last step of building an AeroBolt II.
+Though before we claimed that its capacity to harmonically dampen was its most significant feature, there is another very important feature of AeroBolt II which it is the first dynamic bend.
+Thus, all Aerobolt II were indexed with our PAPS before fletching.
 See this link about why this is such an important step.
-After this step of course, we do fletch Aerovanes according to that index with our Aerovane Jig.
-Finally, we square the nock end of the completed AeroBolt II one last time.
+After indexing, of course, we do fletch Aerovanes according to the index with our Aerovane Jig and finally we square the nock end to complete an AeroBolt II.

 All AeroBolt II are optimized (unless requested otherwise) for the Firenock lighted nock system and are fletched with Aerovane II or Aerovane III vanes.
 The standard vane configuration of Aerobolt II is 3 vanes (white, yellow and red).
 Custom vane color configuration, 2 vanes and 4 vanes are also available, but with extra charge.
 You can also order your AeroBolt II without vanes.
 All Aerovanes on AeroBolt II are fletched with Firenock Aerovane Jig and glued on with Aerovane Glue AG0600.
 There is additionally an option of material for AeroInsert: aluminum (17 grain) or stainless (50 grain).
 Lastly, you can even order your AB2 in a specific weight and length.

 *As of 2018, like seen in the diagrams for AB2-200 and AB2-G, there is another Carbon Inner Tube at the back of the arrow.
 This addition makes up the AeroConcept System 2.0 and will then cause there to be three raw components in the building of the standard AeroBolt (for clarification, Dragon Slayer does not use the AeroConcept System but always has three raw components).
 See here for more information.